andreasosioxp/mykatas/dateformatter/README.md

-# Date formatter kata
+# Timespan formatter kata

+## The problem

+We have a task that takes some amount of time.
+We know this duration in minutes, but we want to print it out in a more human-readable form, i.e., in terms of minutes, hours, days, and weeks.

+## Objective

-Write a function or method that takes as input an amount of time, expressed as an arbitrary number of minutes, and returns a string with a human-readable description of that amount of time expressed in weeks, days, hours, and minutes.
+Write a function or method that takes as input an amount of time expressed as an arbitrary number of minutes, and returns a string with a human-readable description of that amount of time expressed in weeks, days, hours, and minutes.

 For example: given <code>12345</code>, return: <code>"1 week 1 day 13 hours 45 minutes"</code>